Most workshops are held at the StageCoach Theatre office unless otherwise noted. Address is 20937 Ashburn Road, Suites 115 & 120, Ashburn, VA 20147.

 Cost: $60 per hour or 4 sessions of 1 hour each for $210.
 Share the session with a friend for an additional $20/lesson.
 Maximum 2 students for focused attention.

-Are you preparing for an important presentation at school or work?
+Are you preparing for an important presentation at school?
 Would you like some individual coaching as you rehearse for an audition or interview?
 Perhaps you’ve been “volunteered” to produce next season’s show.
 Our instructors will meet with you to address your concerns and provide you with a confident way forward.
 We can help with:

 Musical Theatre preparation